TranPhucVinh/C/Physical layer/File IO/System call/epoll/Working with FIFO.md

 }
 ```

-**Result**: Only 1 byte is read as the status in FIFO is change from 0 to having data which is edge trigger.
+**Result**: Only 1 byte is read as the status in FIFO is change from 0 to having data which is **edge trigger**.
 After reading 1 byte, there is still data left inside the FIFO so edge trigger event doesn't happen.

 ```
 Open FIFO successfully 4